Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

 \begin{definition} \textbf{Continuous-time dynamic graph}.
-A continuous-time dynamic graph (CTDG) can be defined as a set of event quadruples $\{ q^1,q^2,...,q^N\}$, where $q^n=(u_n,v_n,r_n,t_n)$ means that node $u_n$ links to node $v_n$ with relation $r_n$ in time $t_n$.
-In CTDG, each time $\t_n$ is only assigned with corresponding event quadruple $q_n$ \end{definition}
+A continuous-time dynamic graph (CTDG) can be defined as a sequence of event quadruples $\{ q^1,q^2,...,q^N\}$, where $q^n=(u_n,v_n,r_n,t_n)$ means that node $u_n$ links to node $v_n$ with relation $r_n$ in time $t_n$.
+Each time $t_n$ is only assigned with corresponding event quadruple $q_n$.
+All nodes and links in different timestamps form a CTDG. \end{definition}